 John V. Farwell selected B.H.
-“Barbecue” Campbell to be the XIT’s first general manager.
-The Kansan oversaw the creation of the XIT’s eight divisions, which ran from the southern fenceline in Hockley County clear to the Oklahoma Territory: Yellow House, Spring Lake, Escarbada, Alamasitas, Ojo Bravo, Rita Blanca, Middle Water, and Buffalo Springs.
+“Barbecue” Campbell to be the first general manager of the XIT Ranch.
+The Kansan oversaw the creation of the XIT Ranch’s eight divisions, which ran from the southern fenceline in Hockley County clear to the Oklahoma Territory: Yellow House, Spring Lake, Escarbada, Alamasitas, Ojo Bravo, Rita Blanca, Middle Water, and Buffalo Springs.
 The plan was to breed calves in the warmer climate and finish them farther north.
 By the time they were ready to be driven to Montana, the 2-year-olds would be grazing at Buffalo Springs and ready to be trailed.

-After the Fort Worth and Denver City Railway arrived in 1887, Channing replaced Buffalo Springs as headquarters and became another key shipping point.
+After the Fort Worth and Denver City Railway arrived in 1887, Channing replaced Buffalo Springs as XIT Ranch headquarters and became another key shipping point.
 By then, herd size had stabilized at 150,000 head.
-Within a few years, the ranch employed 150 cowboys, worked 1,000 horses, and branded 35,000 calves per year.
+Within a few years, the XIT Ranch employed 150 cowboys, worked 1,000 horses, and branded 35,000 calves per year.
 By the turn of the century, 325 windmills pumped groundwater.

 Drew Knowles grew up in Cincinnati and attended boarding school in Connecticut.
 Hunting and fishing trips in the Rocky Mountains sharpened his love of the West.
 He majored in philosophy at the University of Colorado Boulder and earned an Executive MBA, too.
 Although his grandmother kindled his interest in his ranching heritage, it was his wife, Abby, who pointed him toward land management, animal husbandry, and big country.
 Her major at CU?
 Environmental studies.